This article is the first part of a three-part series that discusses how you can use Google Cloud products to help secure common data workloads:

 - Storage and databases: Cloud Storage as an object store and BigQuery as a columnar database for structured data.

-- Compute: BigQuery as an analytics tool and Cloud Dataproc as a data processor.
+- Compute: BigQuery as an analytics tool and Dataproc as a data processor.

-- Networking: Virtual Private Cloud, firewalls, and other features of the GCP software defined network that help security at the network level.
+- Networking: Virtual Private Cloud, firewalls, and other features of the Google Cloud software defined network that help security at the network level.

-- Security: Cloud Identity and Access Management (Cloud IAM) and Access Controls, which provide authentication and authorization features.
+- Security: Identity and Access Management (IAM) and Access Controls, which provide authentication and authorization features.

-For more information about services in GCP, see the GCP Services section in the platform overview.
+For more information about services in Google Cloud, see the Google Cloud Services section in the platform overview.
 For more information about GCP products related to security, visit Security products and capabilities.

-This solution focuses on key data workloads, but they rely on technologies common to GCP services, and so can be reproduced for other security workloads:
+This solution focuses on key data workloads, but they rely on technologies common to Google Cloud services, and so can be reproduced for other security workloads:

 - Cloud Storage and BigQuery are services accessible through an API.
 Other similar services can follow the same concepts to protect their access.

-- Cloud Dataproc is based on Google Compute Engine.
-Other products based on Compute Engine, such as Cloud Dataflow, support the same networking features, including Virtual Private Cloud and firewalls.
+- Dataproc is based on Google Compute Engine.
+Other products based on Compute Engine, such as Dataflow, support the same networking features, including Virtual Private Cloud and firewalls.

 Use cases and building blocks